Managing risk

 - 5.9 Inventory of information and other associated assets

 As you may expect from a cyber security management framework, ISO 27001 makes risk management mandatory.
-Similar to NIST CSF the standard is more broad than only managing cyber security risk.
-Another similarity is that is does not contain specifics on how to manage risk.
+Similar to NIST CSF the standard is broader than only managing cyber security risk.
+Another similarity is that it does not contain specifics on how to manage risk.

 Conclusion